Carcieri v. Salazar

 Carcieri v.
 Salazar, 555 U.S. 379 (2009), was a case in which the Supreme Court of the United States held that the federal government could not take land into trust that was acquired by the Narragansett Tribe in the late 20th century, as it was not federally recognized until 1983.
 While well documented in historic records and surviving as a community, the tribe was largely dispossessed of its lands while under guardianship by the state of Rhode Island before suing in the 20th century.

-The Court ruled that the phrase of tribes "now under Federal jurisdiction" in the Indian Reorganization Act of 1934 referred only to those tribes that were federally recognized when the act was passed.
-It ruled that the federal government could not take land into trust for the Narragansett or other tribes that were federally recognized and acquired land after 1934.
+The Court ruled that the phrase of tribes "now under Federal jurisdiction" in the Indian Reorganization Act of 1934 referred only to those tribes that were federally recognized when the act was enacted.
+It ruled that the federal government could not take land into trust for the Narragansett or other tribes that were federally recognized and acquired land after 1934 without an act of Congress.

 Background

 Historical tribal relationship

 The Narragansett tribe was recorded as having first contact with Europeans in 1524 at Narragansett Bay, Rhode Island.
 Following King Philip's War, an armed conflict between several Native American tribes and New England colonists, the Narragansett absorbed several smaller tribes, such as the Niantic.
 In 1709 it came under the guardianship of the colony of Rhode Island.
 From 1880 to 1884, Rhode Island attempted to dissolve the tribe, selling off all but 2 acre of tribal communal land.

 The tribe resisted, requesting repeatedly to be dealt with as a tribe.
 It filed suit against the state in January 1975, accusing the state of mismanagement of its lands.

 In the resulting settlement, Rhode Island placed 1800 acre of land into trust for the tribe, with the condition that, with the exception of hunting and fishing regulations, state law would apply on the land.

 Following this, the tribe applied for federal recognition in 1979, which was granted in 1983.
 At that time, its land was taken into trust by the federal government on the tribe's behalf.
 The tribe and the state have disagreed on a number of issues, including the collection of taxes on cigarettes sold at a reservation smoke shop and the proposed building of a gaming casino on reservation land.
 In 1991, the tribe purchased 31 acre to be used for housing for elderly tribal members, and petitioned the Secretary of the Interior to take the land into trust as provided for under the Indian Reorganization Act, thus removing it from state jurisdiction.